Bangkok BRT: Communications

-An passenger information system automatically announces station names on LED display.
-Audio announcements are made by Thai actress Ratklao Amaradit which also voices announcements for the BTS Skytrain system.
+A passenger information system automatically announces station names on a LED display.
+Audio announcements are made by Thai actress Ratklao Amaradit who also voices announcements for the BTS Skytrain system.
 The electronic sign at the front of the bus indicates the terminal station.
 The bus is also equipped with a GPS and radio transmission to communicate with the control centre.

 Platform screen doors at Sathorn station.

 Safety Features

 The bus equipped with several safety features, including: